muralikrishna4526/college-food-analysis/README.md

-# 🍽️ College Food Choices Case Study
+# 🍽️ Comprehensive Analysis and Dietary Strategies with Tableau: A College Food Choices Case Study

 This project analyzes the dietary habits, nutrition patterns, and lifestyle choices of college students using data visualization and web technologies.
 The goal is to understand the impact of food choices on student health and academic performance.